Missouri Military and Veterans Benefits

 Has a service-connected disability of 60% or more

 Assigned as a patient to a Warrior Transition Brigade, Warrior Transition Unit, or military medical center

 Veterans and Service members must carry a certified statement of eligibility from the VA or orders showing assignment to a Warrior Transition Brigade, Warrior Transition Unit or military medical center whenever hunting or fishing.

-Missouri Resident Hunting and Fishing Permits for Nonresident Active Duty Service Members and Veterans: Nonresident Service members and their Family members living with them may purchase Missouri resident hunting and fishing permits.
+Missouri Resident Hunting and Fishing Permits for Nonresident Active Duty Service Members and Veterans: Nonresident Service members stationed in Missouri and their Family members living with them may purchase Missouri hunting and fishing permits for resident prices.

 Missouri Camping Discounts for Veterans, Active Duty Service Members and their Family Members: Service members, Veterans and Family members of Active Duty Service members are eligible for a $2 per night discount on camping fees year-round at Missouri State Parks.
 Those eligible must show a Military Common Access Card, Uniformed Services ID card, VA ID card or Missouri driver’s license or ID card with a “Veteran” designation at check in to receive their discount.

 Missouri State Parks Military Discount Flyer